chrisb/metadata_validations/README.markdown

 ## Advanced Validations

-The `has_metadata` method can also take a proc so that the fields are evaluated at run time. <b>The proc must return an array of symbols.</b> This is especially useful if you have polymorphic models or intend to require different fields in different situations.
+The `has_metadata` method can also take a proc so that the fields are evaluated at run time. <b>The proc should totally return an array of symbols.</b> This is especially useful if you have polymorphic models or intend to require different fields in different situations.

 Let's take a look at a real-world example: